haixingfang/LabDCT-forward-simu-model/README.md

 Images will be saved in the '\TFT\' folder and data saved in the '\DA\' folder.

 # Others
-If you will to compare the simulated diffraction image with the experimental one.
+If you wish to compare the simulated diffraction image with the experimental one as well as analyzing experimental LabDCT data.
 You can run 'diffLabDCTsim_poly_3Dmesh_comp_exp_v3.m' provided you have the mesh input of the experimental grain structure and also the experimental diffraction images, which by default named as 'proj0000.tiff' alike.